niklasramo/dragdoll/docs/index.md

   - icon: 🤏
     title: Dynamic Draggables
     details: A highly customizable and pluggable Draggable system with autoscrolling superpowers.
+  - icon: 🪄
+    title: Magical Transforms
+    details: Transformed (2D) elements can be dragged normally, finally.
+Rotate, scale, skew and translate to your heart's content.
   - icon: 🧘
     title: Blissful DX
     details: Comes with strong types, smart defaults and prebaked solutions for common use cases.
-  - icon: 🎁
-    title: Tiny and Modular
-    details: Weighs around 12.4kB gzipped all in all, but you can use only the bits and pieces you need.
   - icon: 🍦
     title: Vanilla Flavour
     details: No frameworks were abused while writing this library.
 It's all vanilla framework-free TS down to the core.